influxdata/community-templates/x509/readme.md

     - `INFLUX_TOKEN` - The token with the permissions to read Telegraf configs and write data to the `telegraf` bucket.
 You can just use your master token to get started.
     - `INFLUX_ORG` - The name of your Organization.

-   In orden to use this Dashboard, you need to specify the url of the address you wish monitor.
-Also, you can monitor files stored locally.
+In orden to use this Dashboard, you need to specify the url of the address you wish monitor in the file telegraf.conf Also, you can monitor files stored locally.

+ex: <code>sources = ["/etc/ssl/certs/ssl-cert-snakeoil.pem", "https://google.com:443", "https://influxdata.com:443"]</code>

 ## Contact